-These tasty spiced sourdough pumpkin waffles are the perfect way to serve a hearty breakfast this fall.
+These tasty spiced sourdough pumpkin waffles are the perfect way to serve a hearty breakfast on fall mornings.
 You can use sourdough discard or active sourdough starter.
 They only take around 20 minutes total time - from mixing to cooking!

 One of the best things about this recipe is that the pumpkin sourdough waffle batter can be used to make either waffles or sourdough pumpkin pancakes!
 Sooo good!